 The first stage in exploring your claim will be requesting copies of your medical records and preparing a statement from you about what happened.
 We will instruct an independent medical expert to get answers for you about whether you should have been diagnosed earlier and, if so, what difference the late diagnosis of cancer made to your treatment and long-term prognosis.

-At this point, we should have a clear picture of what happened, exactly how your treatment was negligent and a firm basis for placing an estimated value on your claim.
+At this point, we should have a clear picture of what happened, exactly how and if your treatment was negligent, and a firm basis for placing an estimated value on your claim.

 If your case does go to court, we will ensure you have the best possible legal representation and all of the practical and emotional support you need.
 We will make every effort to keep the process as straightforward and stress free as possible, while giving you the best chance of securing a fair settlement for your claim.